kolomoetsv/courses-catalog/README.md

 * [Setup](#setup)

 ## General info
-This project is simple website catalog with a list of courses, created with Django and Bootstrap.
+This project is a simple website catalog with a list of courses, created with Django and Bootstrap.

 ## Technologies
 Project is created with: